ismailkoksal/Events/README.md

         void Destroy()
         {
-            // It is recommended to unsuscribe to the events you were subscribed to,
+            // It is recommended to unsubscribe to the events you were subscribed to,
             // when you're not able to catch them anymore. this.Unsubscribe<SimpleEvent>();
             this.Unsubscribe<ComplexEvent>();